DreamOfTheRedChamber/system-design-interviews/messageQueue.md

 |      Weighted distribute  |     No    |  Support  | Support |     No     |
 |            Resend         |   Support |  Support  |   No    |   Support  |

-## High availability
+### High availability
-### Single master broker and multi slave brokers
+#### Single master broker and multi slave brokers
-#### Cold backup
+* Cold backup
 	* All master/slave read data from message storage but only master is serving traffic

 ![Master slave shared](./images/messageQueue_ha_masterslave_shared.png)

-#### Read-Write separation
+* Read-Write separation
 * All master/slave read data from message storage but master could serve write traffic and slave could serve read traffic

 ![Master slave synchronized](./images/messageQueue_ha_masterslave_synchronized.png)

-### Multi master broker
+#### Multi master broker
-#### Full data replication
+* Full data replication
 	* Full dataset is shared by replication among multiple brokers and each broker could serve read/write traffic

 ![Multi master read write](./images/messageQueue_ha_multimaster_readwrite.png)

-#### Metadata replication and forward
+* Metadata replication and forward
 	* Data is sharded among multiple brokers and only metadata is shared by replication
 		- The request could be forwarded to the correct broker

 ![Multi master forward](./images/messageQueue_ha_multimaster_forward.png)

-### Multi master broker with slaves
+* Multi master broker with slaves

 ![Multi master forward](./images/messageQueue_ha_hybridmode.png)

-## High reliable
+### High reliable
 * Definition: System could function without errors or corruption

-### Message transmission reliability
+#### Message transmission reliability
 * Broker could successfully receive the message from producer
 * Consumer could successfully receive the message from broker

-### Message storage reliability
+#### Message storage reliability

-## Challenges
+## Advanced features
 ### Message ordering
 * Messages are processed in parallel and there is no synchronization between consumers.
 Each consumer works on a single message at a time and has no knowledge of other consumers running in parallel to it.
 Since your consumers are running in parallel and any of them can become slow or even crash at any point in time, it is difficult to prevent messages from being occasionally delivered out of order.
 	- Solutions: